TolaTess/tasteturnerv1/SECURITY.md

 - Cloud functions should validate user permissions server-side

 ### 3. Data Privacy
-- Personal data (health journal, daily summaries) is strictly private
+- Personal data (daily summaries) is strictly private
 - Public content (posts, meals) is readable by all authenticated users
 - Users can only modify their own content